-M26 is an area that bridges Bury Metropolitan Borough and Bolton Metropolitan Borough and includes villages such as Prestolee and Ringley and a town in Radcliffe.
-The postcode is populated by 34,902 people forming 15,087 households.
+M26 is an area that bridges Bury Metropolitan Borough and Bolton Metropolitan Borough and includes villages such as Prestolee and Ringley.

 RESIDENTIAL AREAS OF M26

-Radcliffe is a town which forms part of the Metropolitan Borough of Bury and which sits nestled between Bury, Bolton, and Whitefield.
+Radcliffe is a town which forms part of the Metropolitan Borough of Bury, nestled between Bury, Bolton and Whitefield.
 The town has been settled for a significant amount of time as there is evidence of Mesolithic Norman and Roman activity in the area.
-Known previously as “Redeclive” the town appears in the Doomsday Book and was at one time centred on the Church Of St Mary which is now a Grade I listed building.
-Cardwells have been letting houses Radcliffe since 1982.
+Known previously as “Redeclive” the town appears in the Domesday Book and was at one time centred on the Church Of St Mary which is now a Grade I listed building.
+Cardwells have been letting properties in Radcliffe since 1982.

-Being a comparatively new town (relative to, for example, Ainsworth), Radcliffe’s homes are mostly, if not all, dating early 1900s or thereafter.
-Typically for a mill town, the grid-iron street are prominent when travelling around Radcliffe, but beyond these zones you will find a variety of modern, some ’70’s, some 90’s and some more recent development, where the town has evolved to pander to wealthier residents and keep up with neighbouring areas, particularly Whitefield and Bury.
+Being a comparatively new town (relative to, for example Ainsworth), Radcliffe’s homes are mostly dating early 1900s or thereafter.
+Typically for a mill town, the grid-iron streets are prominent when travelling around Radcliffe, but beyond these zones you will find a variety of modern, some ’70’s, some 90’s and some more recent developments, where the town has evolved to pander to wealthier residents and keep up with neighbouring areas, particularly Whitefield and Bury.

-There are, all told, 9 primary schools in Radcliffe.
-The most notable three, perhaps, being Radcliffe Primary, St Mary’s RC Primary, and Gorsefield Primary, however, information is readily available about all schools by the following links.
-Radcliffe does rely heavily on surrounding areas for secondary education, however.
-There are several reputable high schools in neighbouring Bury, Whitefield and Little Lever, Bolton, such as Derby High School, Bury, Elms Bank High School, Whitefield, and Little Lever Secondary School.
+There are a number of primary schools in Radcliffe.
+The most notable three being Radcliffe Primary, St Mary’s RC Primary and Gorsefield Primary, however, information is readily available about all schools by the links below.
+Radcliffe relies heavily on surrounding areas for secondary education, however.
+There are several reputable high schools in neighbouring Bury, Whitefield and Little Lever, such as Derby High School Bury, Elms Bank High School Whitefield and Little Lever Secondary School.

-Radcliffe has lots of places to eat and drink in the town; among the most popular is the excellent Mediterranean restaurant “Italia Mia”, the top rated (trip advisor) Asian cuisine offered by Armaan Exquisite Indian and if you just want a cake and a tea then Irwells Bistro is for you.
+Radcliffe has lots of places to eat and drink in the town, among the most popular is the excellent Mediterranean restaurant “Italia Mia”, Asian cuisine is offered by Armaan Exquisite Indian and if you just want a cake and a tea then Irwells Bistro is for you.

-Radcliffe Borough Football Club is the principle sports club in the town, playing at the Belvoir Stadium, just off Pilkington Road.
-Radcliffe Cricket Club is just down the road, along with Radcliffe Junior FC.
+Radcliffe Borough Football Club is the principal sports club in the town, playing at the Belvoir Stadium just off Pilkington Road.
+Radcliffe Cricket Club is just down the road with Radcliffe Junior FC.
 Radcliffe Borough FC also has sports facilities for public use, such as 6-a-side pitches.

-Ringley is located on the banks of the River Irwell in the south-east side of Bolton is the suburban area of Kearsley.
+Ringley is located on the banks of the River Irwell in the south east side of Bolton in the suburban area of Kearsley.
 Ringley is a mostly residential area and was once the home to a large power station which was demolished and re-populated with modern homes.
-Cardwells have been successfully letting in Ringley for over 30 years.
+Cardwells have been successfully letting in Ringley since 1982.

-Home to a several listed buildings and ancient monuments, these include the village stocks; the grade II listed Ringley Old Bridge and St Saviours Church.
+Home to several listed buildings and ancient monuments, these include the village stocks, the Grade II listed Ringley Old Bridge and St Saviours Church.

 Ringley offers fun night time entertainment in The Market St Tavern and the Horseshoe Inn.
 For those wanting an evening meal, it’s worth checking out Stephano’s menu at the excellent Italian La Roma in Ringley.
-Nearby Stoneclough offers several pubs including the Grapes, The Hare and Hounds,
+Nearby Stoneclough offers several pubs including the Grapes and The Hare and Hounds.

-Stoneclough is located on the banks of the River Irwell on the southeast side of Bolton is the suburban area of Kearsley.
+Stoneclough is located on the banks of the River Irwell on the south east side of Bolton is the suburban area of Kearsley.
 Stoneclough is a mostly residential area and encompasses the villages of Prestolee and Kearsley.
-Cardwells have been successfully letting houses in Stoneclough for over 30 years.
+Cardwells have been successfully letting houses in Stoneclough since 1982.

-Home to a several listed buildings and ancient monuments, these include the village stocks; the grade II listed Kearsley Old Bridge and St Saviours Church.
+The area is also home to several listed buildings and ancient monuments including the village stocks, the Grade II listed Kearsley Old Bridge and St Saviours Church.

-The villages both have popular primary schools in Prestolee CP primary and St Saviours C.E.
+The villages both have popular primary schools in Prestolee CP Primary and St Saviours C.E.
 Primary school in Ringley.
-St Saviours were graded the 11thhighest achieving primary school in the country by locrating.com!
 With such good primary schools, it is no surprise that Cardwells receive so many enquiries for properties to let in Stoneclough.

 Prestolee is a small picturesque village in Kearsley which sits within the Metropolitan Borough of Bolton.
 One of a group of nearby villages, (including Stoneclough and Ringley), Prestolee is nearly surrounded by water as it lies between the River Irwell and the Manchester, Bury & Bolton Canal.
-Cardwells have been successfully letting properties in Prestolee for over 30 years.
+Cardwells have been successfully letting properties in Prestolee since 1982.

 The schools of M26